9th August 2020

 When I arrive in Trento two hours later I get another local bus to Rovereto where I am staying the night.
 Originally my return flight to London departed too early for me to get to Verona airport in time.
 I booked a hotel in Rovereto.
 Two days before I was due to leave Madonna di Campiglio British Airways put the time of my flight back two hours.
 I could have stayed another night in Madonna di Campiglio but it was too late to cancel my hotel booking.
 This is the new normal – flights will change and have to be prepared for this.
 After checking in to my hotel in Rovereto I got the bus into town to explore.
 It was very hot (35°C) so I was grateful for the shade of this old town’s narrow streets.
 When I went into a church to cool down a young man appeared and told me the church was closed.
 I apologised for opening the door and entering.
 I had been trying to take photos of its interior but an old ladder in the centre made this difficult.
 He told me it was an art installation.

-The requirement for quarantine has been reintroduced for arrivals into the UK from Luxembourg following a rise in COVID-19 cases there.
 Today, in the UK, the government has reported the highest daily number of coronavirus cases in more than a month.
 A total of 846 new cases of COVID-19 were reported on Thursday, the highest UK total since 28 June (901 cases) – and mostly in the north, increasing the likelihood of more local lockdowns.
 Today is the last day vulnerable people in the UK have to self-isolate.

 Saturday 01 August 2020